 Divers who haven’t gotten their gear wet in ages don’t always understand the importance of taking a refresher course.
-Although the PADI ReActivate program touches upon navigation basics, a trend among divers returning to the water is actually to retake the Underwater Navigator course because they believe it includes some of the most important skills they have ever learned.
+Although the PADI ReActivate program touches upon navigation basics, a trend among divers returning to the water is actually to retake the Underwater Navigator course because it includes some of the most important skills they have ever learned.
+Here are some examples:

 A compass is a great tool, but it relies on the user to set it properly, making it prone to error.

-It’s not unlike blindly following a smart phone; although the phone’s GPS doesn’t rely on user input, it’s still able to take us off course if we don’t visually compare our surroundings to what the device tells us.
+It’s not unlike blindly following a smartphone; although the phone’s GPS doesn’t rely on user input, it’s still able to take us off course if we don’t visually compare our surroundings to confirm what the device tells us.

 In the same regard, we must stay alert to our underwater environments.

-Remember: Digital compasses need to be recalibrated now and again.
+2. Remember: Digital compasses need to be recalibrated now and again

 Just as our computers rely on us to install regular updates, so, too, does the digital compass need recalibration.
 It’s needed, obviously, when the compass feature is frozen.
 The less obvious tell requires checking the compass settings.

-When choosing natural-navigation markers, it’s OK to be picky.
+3. When choosing natural navigation markers, it’s OK to be picky

 Don’t pick one big feature, like a huge brain coral or a sand chute.
-Use that large feature as a starting point, then find something a little more inconspicuous—such as the huge brain coral with a two tube sponges on one side and a barrel sponge on the other.
+Use that large feature as a starting point, then find something a little more inconspicuous—such as the huge brain coral with two-tube sponges on one side and a barrel sponge on the other.

 “Air consumption is the most important thing to watch,” says Mikutowicz.